Marvel Super Hero Adventures: Franchise

-Marvel Super Hero Adventures pre-school franchise was announced by Marvel Entertainment in September 2017 consisting of a short-form animated series along with publishing and merchandise during "Marvel Mania" October.
+Marvel Super Hero Adventures was announced by Marvel Entertainment in September 2017 consisting of a short-form animated series along with publishing and merchandise during "Marvel Mania" October.
 The toy line was manufactured by Hasbro with additional merchandise from Mad Engine, Jay Franco, GBG, Jakks Pacific and others.

-In the publishing field, Marvel Press issued chapter books beginning in September and of course from Marvel Comics a five-issue miniseries starting in April 2018.
-Super Hero Adventures has Spider-Man teaming with another Marvel hero.
-The first early reader chapter books was Deck the Malls! teamed Spider-Man with Spider-Gwen written by MacKenzie Cadenhead and Sean Ryan and art by Derek Laufman.
-Three additional chapter books were planned continuing into 2018.
-With low orders, the limited series was re-solicited as a series of issue 1.
+Comic books

+Marvel Super Hero Adventures is also the name of a comic series aimed at younger readers.
+Marvel Comics launched the series in April 2018.
+The series features Spider-Man teaming up with other Marvel heroes.
+The series aims to introduce preschoolers and young readers to the Marvel Universe by exploring themes of friendship and heroism.

-Comic books - five #1 issues written by Jim McCann with art by Dario Brizuela:
+The comics first appeared as a five-issue miniseries, written by Jim McCann and illustrated by Dario Brizuela.